-There are three required meetings between FEMA, the State, and the juridictions as part of this Risk MAP Project; they are the Flood Risk Review (FRR), Community Coordination Officer (CCO), and Resilience meetings.
+There are three required meetings between FEMA, the State, and the jurisdictions as part of this Risk MAP project; they are the Flood Risk Review (FRR), Community Coordination Officer (CCO), and Resilience meetings.
 The input data, methodology, and draft maps were presented at the FRR meeting in August 2013.
-Preliminary results of the Flood Insurance Study are reviewed and discussed with community officials at the CCO meeting, which was held in September 2014.
-At the request of the Borough, meetings for the public were also held in September 2014.
-Finally, Resilience meetings are anticipated to be held in November 2016.
+Preliminary results of the Flood Insurance Study (FIS) are reviewed and discussed with community officials at the CCO meeting, which was held in September 2014.
+At the request of the Borough, public meetings were also held in September 2014.
+Finally, Resilience meetings were held in August 2017.
 The purpose of Resilience meetings is to continue to build local capacity for implementing the most important mitigation activities within the watershed.